Richard Pettengill Book

 "Production Dramaturgy of a Classic: Moliere's The Misanthrope at the Goodman Theatre and the La Jolla Playhouse" in Dramaturgy in American Theatre: A Sourcebook ed.
 Susan Jonas, Geoff Proehl, and Michael Lupu; Harcourt Brace and Company, 1997.

-"Richard Pettengill: Dramaturg at the Court Theatre, Chicago" in What is Dramaturgy? ed.
-Bert Cardullo, New York: Peter Lang, 1995. (adapted from "Dramaturgy at the Court and Wisdom Bridge" below).
+“Richard Pettengill: Dramaturg at the Court Theatre, Chicago” in What is Dramaturgy? ed.
+Bert Cardullo, New York: Peter Lang, 1995. (excerpted from “Dramaturgy at the Court and Wisdom Bridge” below).

 "Education and Community Programs at the Goodman Theatre, 1996" in Dramaturgy in American Theatre: A Sourcebook ed.
 Susan Jonas, Geoff Proehl, and Michael Lupu; Harcourt Brace and Company, 1997.

-“When Dramaturgs Come Knocking: Dramaturgy in a Liberal Arts Setting” (“Focus on The Tempest”) (panelist) Association for Theatre in Higher Education (ATHE), San Francisco, 2005.
+“Focus on The Tempest” on panel: “When Dramaturgy Come Knocking: Dramaturgy and the Liberal Arts” Association for Theatre in Higher Education (ATHE), San Francisco, 2005

 “Reading/Re-reading Sellars’ Merchant: A Dramaturg Looks Back,” (chair and panelist) Association for Theatre in Higher Education (ATHE), Toronto, Canada, 2004.

-1988-2000: Director of Arts in Education, Goodman Theatre.
-Member of Goodman artistic staff.
+Member of Goodman Artistic Staff.
 Served as dramaturg on Goodman Theatre productions:

 Moliere's The Misanthrope, adapted by Neil Bartlett, directed by Robert Falls, 1989